 But in many ways, he’s a performer from a long-past era, when variety shows and music halls were thriving, jazz came in trios, and pubs and clubs were willing to take a chance on a performer with an outré talent.
 “I’d probably have had a lot more live work in the ‘60s and ‘70s and maybe the ‘80s, so maybe I have come too late,” he agrees.
 And now, while the odd TV gig still comes in, much of his bread-and-butter work has dried up—due in some part, he believes, to YouTube.

 Though Oldfield’s act is almost tailor-made for social sharing, the new Internet era hasn’t been a positive.
 The constant stream of crazy online streaming clips has eliminated the need for clubs to book him.
 “While we’ve been chatting there will be all these people who’ve watched clips of me and that’s the mind-blowing thing about the internet—you’re being watched much more than you’d ever have been in the past,” he reflected.
 “Now you’re being watched and you’re not earning any money.
 It’s not even being exploited, it’s being consumed, and you’re not earning any money from it.
 It’s a strange one.”

 What he’ll do next, he doesn’t know.
-In the short term, at least, he’s been asked to make a video of himself farting along to “Macarena”, a request with several layers of tastelessness.
-Long term, he might be about the hang up his green mask and purple fart shorts.
-“I’m 49, I’ll be 50 next year, maybe it’s time for a new Mini-Methane, who can take it into the new era,” he muses.
+It might be about the time to hang up his green mask and purple fart shorts.
+“Maybe it’s time for a new Mini-Methane, who can take it into the new era,” he muses.
 “I’ve been telling a joke basically with one punch line and somehow I’ve been able to tell it for about 25 years as a performer, so I don’t think I’ve done too bad.”